bradtraversy/meetupz/README.md

 $ npm run build
 ```

-This will put all static assets in the Loopback "client" folder
+This will put all static assets in the Loopback "client" folder and update the main app
-Now you can simply run the server and the client will display at
-http//localhost:3000